 In a Google search for “logo designer” here are the front page results (click image for a larger view):

 davidairey.com is listed in the #5 spot, whereas LDL is just one place behind in #6 (results vary from day-to-day and across geographical locations).
-Remember, davidairey.com has been operating much longer than logodesignlove.com.
+Remember, davidairey.com has been live for three more years than logodesignlove.com.

-Lately I’ve been seeing some SEO tutorials explaining the benefit behind ‘keyword stuffing’ your domain names, and how search engines place more significance on websites with relevant domains.
+I’ve seen some SEO tutorials explaining the benefit behind ‘keyword stuffing’ your domain names, and how search engines place more significance on websites with relevant domains.

-Before you go rushing to a domain name registrar with your list of targeted keywords, results can be deceiving, and reflect more than a simple $10 purchase.
+Before you rush to a domain registrar with your list of keywords, results can be deceiving, and reflect more than a simple $10 purchase.